 The next step, where MOST systems fall apart, is actually obtaining the correct approvals in a timely fashion.
 This is where the risk of losing track of paper and digital forms comes in.

-Both types can easily get lost, and there’s usually no centralized system to track where in the pipeline a request currently exists.
+Both types can easily get lost, and there’s rarely a centralized system to track where in the pipeline a request currently exists.

 To complicate the process further — if an asset is being replaced, where in the process should Purchasing acquire the new equipment?